MohammadYasar/personalwebsite/author/admin/_index.md

 +++

-I am a PhD candidate in Computer Engineering at the University of Virginia.
-Since Fall 2017, I have been working with the Dependable Systems and Analytics Lab.
-My research interests lie at the intersection of machine learning, dependability and robotics.
-I am particularly interested finding solutions to safer robotic surgery through understanding contexts in surgical tasks and distinguishing between unsafe and safe gestures.
+I am a PhD student in Computer Engineering at the University of Virginia.
+My research interests lie at the intersection of machine learning and robotics.